File: Minimalism, living better with less

 Remi-Gregory-ambassadors-brussels

 Our two Brussels ambassadors!
-Rémi, on the left, and Grégory on the right, in his beautiful vest.
+Rémi, on the left, and Grégory on the right, in his beautiful waistcoat.

 • eight ties,